 Want a slicker way of finding Creative Commons pictures (pictures you are ALLOWED to use without copyright problems, simply by giving credit)?
 Compfight searches flickr pictures and...more

 In the ClassroomUsers need to be able to use good search terms to find the best pictures possible as well as knowing how to save images on their computer.
 Use in the classroom any time that an image is needed for projects, even if it is not put on a website for others to see.
 Be sure students are aware that any time another person's image is used, they must give full credit for it, even if that owner cannot see it.
 Demonstrate Compfight on a projector or interactive whiteboard so students now how to use it.
 Student groups can use Compfight to collectively find the best image to use for a project.
-Have students create a multimedia presentation using Voicethread reviewed here.
-Voicethread allows users to narrate their collection of pictures.
-For example, students studying renewable energy can use Compfight to find images of various renewable energy sources, then explain them on Voicethread.
-Teachers can collect Creative Commoncs images for use on their interactive whiteboard for sorting activities (monocots and dicots, producers and consumers, etc).
+Have students create a multimedia presentation using ThinkLink, reviewed here.
+For example, students studying renewable energy can use Compfight to find images of various renewable energy sources, then explain them on ThingLink.
+Teachers can collect Creative Commons images for use on their interactive whiteboard for sorting activities (monocots and dicots, producers and consumers, etc).
 Never assume that your students, even the gifted ones, understand about giving proper credit and only using copyright-safe images (CC or public domain).
 Compfight makes it easier.
 Be sure to hold students accountable by including a "digital citizenship" category in your project rubric, requiring proper credit for all images.
 You will want to spot check a few of the urls to be sure they are actually correct credits.
 Share Compfight as an important tool on your class web page, wiki, or blog so students can access it anywhere, anytime.